Animal Attack Lawyer

 - Trespassing – If an attack occurs on the animal owner’s property, the owner is only liable for injuries to those who are legally permitted onto the property.
 This is treated as a premises liability case.

-If you or a loved one has been injured in an animal attack, the lawyers at Ankin Law Office can help you seek compensation.
+If you or a loved one has been injured in an animal attack, the lawyers at Ankin Law can help you seek compensation.
 Contact us today for a free consultation.

 Personal Injury from Animal Bites or Attacks